Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Introduction

-Many of the emerging computational demands are from cognitive or perceptual applications found within the realm of AI, such as image recognition, computer vision, and text analysis.
+Many of the emerging computational demands come from cognitive or perceptual applications found within the realm of AI.
+Examples include image recognition, computer vision, and text analysis.
 Indeed, large-scale deep learning neural network modeling dominates discussions about modern computing technology, pushing innovations in hardware design towards parallel, distributed processing~\cite{ben2019demystifying}.
-While widely used, deep learning neural networks still have limitations, such as the transparency of learned representations and the difficulties in performing symbolic computations.
+While widely used, deep learning neural networks still have limitations, such as lacking the transparency of learned representations and the difficulties in performing symbolic computations.
 In order to support more sophisticated symbolic computations, researchers have been embedding conventional data structures, such as graphs and key-value pairs, into neural network models~\cite{KipfS-SGCNN2016, ScarselliGNN2008, VaswaniAttention2017}.
 However, it is not yet clear whether the sub-symbolic pattern recognition and learning capabilities of deep neural networks can be augmented to handle the rich control flow, abstraction, symbol manipulation, and recursion of existing computing frameworks.

-Work on developing nanoscale computing hardware is accelerating.
-There are many show-case demonstrations~\cite{LinOpticalDNN2018, PeiTianjic2019,ImamOlfactory2020, DaviesAdvancingLoihi2021} but so far: \begin{itemize} \item these demonstrations have mostly lacked a unifying theoretical framework that can bring sufficient composability, explainability, and versatility; \item many demonstrations still depend on hand-crafted elements that would be brittle to errors; \item most of the demonstrations have been sub-symbolic in nature and resort to support from the conventional computing architecture to implement the symbolic and flow control elements. \end{itemize} While these points are valid in general there are some exceptions, which we discuss in Section~\ref{sec:related:alternative}.
-Nevertheless, all of these motivate the need a unifying computing framework that can serve as an abstraction layer between hardware and desired functionality.
-Ideally, such a framework should be flexible enough to provide interfaces to nanoscale hardware with various features, such as stochastic components, asynchronous spiking communication, or devices with analog elements.
+Work on developing emerging computing hardware is accelerating.
+There are many showcase demonstrations~\cite{LinOpticalDNN2018, PeiTianjic2019,ImamOlfactory2020, DaviesAdvancingLoihi2021} but so far: \begin{itemize} \item these demonstrations have mostly lacked a unifying theoretical framework that can bring sufficient composability, explainability, and versatility; \item many demonstrations still depend on hand-crafted elements that would be prone to errors; \item most of the demonstrations have been sub-symbolic in nature and resort to support from the conventional computing architecture to implement the symbolic and flow control elements. \end{itemize} While these points are valid in general, there are some exceptions which we discuss in Section~\ref{sec:related:framework}.
+Nevertheless, all of these demonstrate the need for a unifying computing framework that can serve as an abstraction layer between hardware and desired functionality.
+Ideally, such a framework should be flexible enough to provide interfaces to emerging hardware with various features, such as stochastic components, asynchronous spiking communication, or devices with analog elements.